OmarCloud20/GreatLearning-Sessions/Containers-AWS-DevOps/Week-2/README.md

         - Part 4: Push Image to Docker Hub

 - [Lab 2](lab-2.md)
-    - Pull the Containerized Docker Image from Docker Hub and Deploy it to AWS ECS Fargate
+    - Pull the Docker Image from Docker Hub and Deploy it to AWS ECS using Fargate (serverless)
 ---